WELCOME TO THE HOMEPAGE OF THE PITTSFIELD BUYING CLUB

-We buy healthy, Maine grown food and products (and some fair trade items, too) to support the health and wholeness of our communities.
+We buy healthy, Maine grown food and products (and some bulk and fair trade items, too) to support the health and wholeness of our communities one person and one plate at a time.

-We place orders once a month: the buying window usually opens the first Thursday/Friday of the month (dependent upon our distributor's delivery schedule) and stays open through the weekend unless otherwise posted.
+We place orders once a month: the buying window usually opens the first Friday of the month and stays open for one week unless otherwise posted.
 We keep you informed of all of this via email.

 Below you'll see who we work with; we're always looking for more farmers and changing as the seasons progress.